mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-13. ## 🔹 bool get(AsyncClientClass &aClient, const Firestore::Parent &parent)
+13. ## 🔹 String get(AsyncClientClass &aClient, const Firestore::Parent &parent)

+Gets information about a database.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database Id is the Id of database to get the infomation.